pieterverheyden/express-tsoa-example/README.md

 # express-tsoa-example
-Example of a simple CRUD API in Express and TSOA
+Example of a simple CRUD API in Express with TSOA